jmendiara/node-closure-linter-wrapper/README.md

 As Google Linter is coded in python, you MUST have python installed, and accessible in your PATH.

-This wrapper has bundled the [Google Lint v2.3.9 patched by Elad Karako](http://icompile.eladkarako.com/python-patch-ignore-some-of-google-closure-jslinter-gjslint-errors/) that allows you to skip by configuration some detected errors.
-This version will allow your codebase to be transformed step by step, while maintaining fully Google coding guidelines compliance.
-Therefore, no aditionally dependencies must be installed, just python.
+This wrapper has bundled the Google Closure Linter v2.3.10, with two modifications
+* Support for `--ignore_errors` flag introduced in [Google Lint v2.3.9 patch by Elad Karako](http://icompile.eladkarako.com/python-patch-ignore-some-of-google-closure-jslinter-gjslint-errors/) for backwards compatibility with this module v0.2.1.
+Please, move your code to the closure-linter `--disable` flag introduced in v2.3.10 as `--ignore-errors` will support will be dropped in next minor release.

+* `--nojsdoc` flag support for closure-linter v2.3.10.
+The version released by Google has a bug in `--nojsdoc` management, but this bug is solved in this module, so you can maintain the same flags.
+Once google releases a new version fixing that, my hack will dissapear.
+[More info about BUG 64](https://code.google.com/p/closure-linter/issues/detail?id=64).

 ## Getting Started